-When you borrow money to buy a home, interest is a significant factor in the cost of your loan.
+When you borrow money to buy a home, interest is a significant factor in the total cost of the loan.
 Mortgage interest is represented as an annual rate, which will help determine your monthly payment and how much the financing arrangement will ultimately cost you.

 There are several things that go into determining your interest rate on a mortgage loan, including your creditworthiness, current market rates, the type of loan and more.
-If you want to maximize your savings, it's important to understand these factors and how you can influence them in your favor.
+If you want to minimize your interest costs, it's important to understand these factors and how you can influence them in your favor.

-Here are some of the most significant factors that lenders review to decide your loan's interest rate:
+Here are some of the most significant factors that lenders consider when determining what your mortgage interest rate will be.

-- How much you borrow: The more money you borrow, the more of a risk you pose to the lender.
-As such, buying a less-expensive house or making a larger down payment could potentially help reduce your interest rate.
+The more money you borrow, the more of a risk you pose to the lender.
+As such, buying a less expensive house or making a larger down payment could potentially help reduce your interest rate.
 Even if it doesn't land you a lower rate, the smaller loan will save you money on interest.

-- Closing costs: In some cases, you may be able to have the lender pay your closing costs in exchange for a slightly higher interest rate.
-Also, lenders typically allow you to pay "mortgage points" as part of your closing costs.
-Mortgage points allow you to effectively buy a lower interest rate by paying more money upfront in the form of prepaid interest.
+In some cases, you may be able to have the lender pay your closing costs in exchange for a slightly higher interest rate.
+Also, lenders typically allow you to pay what's called discount points as part of your closing costs.
+Discount points allow you to effectively buy a lower interest rate by paying more money upfront in the form of prepaid interest.

 Both fixed-rate and adjustable-rate mortgages have their pros and cons, but understanding how they differ can help you determine the right fit for your needs.

-With a fixed-rate mortgage, your interest rate will never change for the life of the loan.
-It's a great option if you prefer certainty and plan to live in your home for a long time.
+- Fixed-rate mortgage: With a fixed-rate mortgage, your interest rate will never change for the life of the loan.
+It's a great option when rates are low if you prefer a predictable monthly payment and plan to live in your home for a long time.

 What Is Mortgage Amortization?